-National Grandparents Day has its very own song.
-The National Grandparents Day Council of Chula Vista, California announced in 2004 that A Song for Grandma and Grandpa by Johnny Prill would be the official song of the United States National Grandparents Day holiday.
+In 2004, the National Grandparents Day Council of Chula Vista, California announced a song for the day.
+A Song for Grandma and Grandpa by Johnny Prill became the official song of the United States National Grandparents Day holiday.
 The Council presented Prill with the National Songwriter’s Award in recognition of his highly popular composition A Song for Grandma and Grandpa.

 The forget-me-not is the official flower for National Grandparents Day.

 As the number of grandparents grows from 65 million in 2011 to 80 million in 2020, expect the observance to increase in significance, too.

 While we have our grandparents in our lives, it’s important to cherish them.
 Spend time with your grandparents.
 Learn about their life and ask questions to keep the stories coming.
 Do the things they enjoy doing.
 Sometimes, they only want to spend time with you.

 If you no longer have living grandparents, share a fond memory of them.
 Remember something each of them taught you or one of the fun things you used to do.